 Though some people have aspects of both, most of the times people engage in communication with someone who approaches talking differently than they do.

-Also, it can help diffuse possible arguments by taking a second to think about how they take in information and evaluate how they could have possibly interpreted what was said before exploding.
+Also, according to prepterminal.com, it can help diffuse possible arguments by taking a second to think about how they take in information and evaluate how they could have possibly interpreted what was said before exploding.

 Learning Cultures Communicate Differently

 Similar to people, every culture is unique in what parts of communication they value.
-Some believe that nonverbals are supreme, while societies, like America, put the focus on the words someone chooses.
-Failure to acknowledge this idea can lead to the dangerous ethnocentric view on life.
+Some believe that nonverbals are supreme, while societies like America put the focus on the words someone chooses.
+Failure to acknowledge this idea can lead to a dangerous ethnocentric view of life.

 When students interact on campus, they never know what that person’s background and, most importantly, what they were unknowingly taught to pay attention to when conversing with another person.